shadowrake/template_cv/README.md

 ## Deployment on Cloudflare

 1. Upload site to github
-2. Buy a domin on cloudflare
+2. Buy a domain on cloudflare
 3. Go to workers and pages
 4. Click on pages and connect to git
 5. Choose preset with next.js